Appeals court won't stop Penney sale of Martha Stewart products

-NEW YORK, April 30 (Reuters) - A New York appeals court ruled on Tuesday that J.C.
-Penney Co Inc can continue to sell a line of Martha Stewart home goods it introduced without her name pending the outcome of a trial with Macy’s Inc.
+NEW YORK (Reuters) - A New York appeals court ruled on Tuesday that J.C.
+Penney Co Inc (JCP.N) can continue to sell a line of Martha Stewart home goods it introduced without her name pending the outcome of a trial with Macy’s Inc (M.N).

 The Plano, Texas, retailer began selling the goods last week under the brand “JCP Everyday.”